hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * But GH should be synced automagically after every commit.

 [10:05:51](#sUsbVnutHIegc1UMk1nqyW1ijErj7fs8S7yVXrbVgbk) <GalenIvanov (Galen Ivanov)>:
 Thanks!
-Apparently I didn't press "View All" - now I see it Ì†ΩÌ∏Ñ
+Apparently I didn't press "View All" - now I see it üòÑ

 [10:06:08](#cIkfHU7VZ9ooqJPCB_UsZAFPyDpf8na1P4ZeV3V8ow4) <hiiamboris (NOT THIS ONE)>: